lzachmann/models-for-missing-data/assets/_data/README.md

 # `_data/` | demo data files

 These data files are generated automagically using R and JAGS code compiled using GitHub Actions.
 The files are sufficient to show the model API in action.
-The model used to generate these 'fake' datasets can be found in "challenge.csv".
+The model used to generate these 'fake' datasets can be found in ".generating-models.csv".

 | **File**   | **Description**  | **Examples**  |
 |----|---|---|